German SPD to start talks with Merkel next week if members agree

 The long political impasse is starting to worry investors.
 An investor sentiment survey tracking Germany fell in December.
 The research group Sentix said investors wanted to know how expensive a tie-up with the SPD would be.

-Additional reporting by Michael Nienaber and Riham Alkousaa in Berlin; Writing by Joseph Nasr; Editing by Kevin Liffey
+Additional reporting by Michael Nienaber, Riham Alkousaa and Michelle Martin in Berlin; Writing by Joseph Nasr; Editing by Kevin Liffey